ewg118/cvlebikefest/index.md

 <div class="row">
 	<div class="col-md-8">
-	<p>The <a href="https://cvilleracing.com">Charlottesville Racing Club</a> and UVA Cycling Club are proud to announce the inaugural CVLEBIKEFEST presented by <a href="https://dairymarketcville.com/">The Dairy Market</a> on Saturday, April 16 from 10 AM to 4 PM!
+	<p>The Charlottesville Racing Club and UVA Cycling Club are proud to announce the inaugural CVLEBIKEFEST presented by <a href="https://dairymarketcville.com/">The Dairy Market</a> on Saturday, April 16 from 10 AM to 4 PM!
 The day long fest will be a series of Criterium races, a kids race and a bike parade.
 The aim of the Fest is to not only bring a series of high-quality bike races to Charlottesville (the first of their kind in 30 years), but also fundraise for the local non-profit bicycle shop, <a href="https://www.charlottesvillecommunitybikes.org/">Charlottesville Community Bikes (CCB)</a>.
 CCB promotes environmentally-sound transportation, recycles bicycles, and makes biking accessible to the local community and believes equitable access to affordable, reliable bike transportation can be transformative to people in need.
 This fundraiser will go towards helping CCB expand their youth programming.
 You can make a difference by donating <a href="https://www.gofundme.com/f/charlottesville-criterium">here</a>.</p>

-	<p>Register at <a href="https://www.bikereg.com/charlottesville-criterium">https://www.bikereg.com/charlottesville-criterium</a>!</p>

 	<p>The Charlottesville Criterium and Bike Fest wouldn't be possible without the support of the Dairy Market and our other <a href="sponsors">sponsors</a>.</p>

+	<p><strong>Register</strong> at <a href="https://www.bikereg.com/charlottesville-criterium">https://www.bikereg.com/charlottesville-criterium</a>!</p>

+	<p><strong>Interested in volunteering?</strong> We need your help to make this event a success.
+Sign up <a href="https://www.signupgenius.com/go/8050445a5ab22a6fd0-charlottesville">here</a>.</p>
+    <p><strong>See the <a href="faq">FAQ</a></strong> for more information about parking and registration.</p>
 	</div>

 	<div class="col-md-4">